Polyphenols can be classified into the following

 the antioxidant capacity of the human diet is much larger than that of

 vitamins.
-The total intake of polyphenols in a person's diet could amount
+The total intake in a person's diet could amount

 to 1 gram a day, whereas combined intakes of beta-carotene, vitamin C, and